 Melissa Schorr began her writing career as a journalist.
-Her first book is GOY CRAZY (Hyperion,2006) is a thought provoking young adult novel that explores a delicate topic for many families – interfaith dating.
-In the book, Rachel Lowenstein tests her own beliefs, and the traditions of her family.
+Her first book, GOY CRAZY (Hyperion, 2006), is a thought-provoking young adult novel that explores a delicate topic for many families – interfaith dating.
+In the book, Rachel Lowenstein tests her own beliefs and the traditions of her family.
 Teens and adults are falling in love with Rachel in this warm and funny debut novel.
 I was excited to have the opportunity to interview Melissa, and to share the story behind her story.

 Your book, GOY CRAZY, deals with the issues of interfaith dating.
 Why were you drawn to write about this topic?

 Big surprise: like many first-time novelists, Goy Crazy really mirrors my own life story.
 Like Rachel, I had parents who weren’t too happy at my talent for dating non-Jewish boys in high school.
 And a lot of my friends and family members did end up in interfaith relationships.
 The great irony is, in my own life, I somehow did end up marrying the nice Jewish boy of my parents’ dreams.
 Go figure.
 But what I love is that this is a universal story many teens can relate to – dating someone your parents don’t approve of, for whatever reason.

 Yes, but unfortunately, not controversial enough to, say, land me on the front page of the New York Times!
 As a novelist, I tried to be pretty clear that I really wasn’t advocating for or against interfaith dating, just telling one girl’s story, and I think most readers got that.
 I do think this is a powerfully important issue, and one that is affecting a lot of people today from all backgrounds.

 Unfortunately, what I tell teens who ask what I believe is that there is no easy answer – this is a struggle between wanting to see your faith perpetuated, and wanting to make the best decision for your own life, and it will be up to you to someday make that choice.